cheng-zhongliang/event/README.md

 <a title="Mentioned in Awesome Go" target="_blank" href="https://github.com/avelino/awesome-go#networking"><img src="https://awesome.re/mentioned-badge.svg" /></a>
 </p>

 `event` is a network I/O event notification library for Go.
-It uses [epoll](https://en.wikipedia.org/wiki/Epoll) to poll I/O events that is fast and low memory usage.
+It uses [epoll](https://en.wikipedia.org/wiki/Epoll) and [kqueue](https://en.wikipedia.org/wiki/Kqueue) to poll I/O events that is fast and low memory usage.
 It works in a similar manner as [libevent](https://github.com/libevent/libevent).

 The goal of `event` is to provide a `BASIC` tool for building high performance network applications.